 This OEM vs. aftermarket comparison guide does a great job exploring both options.
 It’s obvious that OEM replacement headlights are the much better and safer choice.

 How To Replace A Toyota Headlight

-It’s always a good idea to replace your headlight as soon as possible.
-Before bringing your Toyota to the shop, you can explore the possibility of changing the headlight yourself.
+It’s always a good idea to replace your headlights as soon as possible.
+Before bringing your Toyota to the shop, you can explore the possibility of changing the headlights yourself.
 It’s a somewhat straightforward job with the right tools and a good tutorial.

 We hope that this buyer’s guide has helped you gain a better understanding of Toyota headlights.
 If you still have questions about replacing your broken headlight, you’re welcome to contact us.